ram-nat/tvidentify/README.md

 # TVIdentify

-A Python tool for automatically identifying TV show episodes from video files using OCR on PGS subtitles and LLM analysis of subtitles to identify episodes in the series.
+A Python tool for automatically renaming TV Show episodes for Plex.
+Identifies TV show episodes from video files using OCR on PGS subtitles and LLM analysis of subtitles.

 ## Get Started
 ```bash